alu-rwa-dsa/summative-josephine_mwangi_maisiba/README.md

 * Python Programming Language

 ### Project File Structure
-* Create a Graphical User Interface using Tkinter.
+* Create a Graphical User Interface and animation we used pygame.
 * Create a grid for cell space connecting all neighbour cells resulting to connectivity graph.
 * Assign random weights to every edge of the graph.
 * Remove grid wall resulting to a perfect maze.